Laumania/FireworksMania.ModTools/README.md

 ![image](https://github.com/user-attachments/assets/fa568118-4f97-4d78-823c-c9bbed23f2cf)

 This will open the normal file explorer.
-Instead of manually browsing to the path, it's easier just to put in the below in the adress bar in the top.
+Copy/Paste the below into the adress bar in the top.

 > %userprofile%\appdata\locallow\Laumania ApS\Fireworks mania\Mods